syncfusion-content/xamarin-docs/Xamarin/SfListView/ViewAppearance.md

 ## Defining the Data Template Selector

-SfListView lets you customize the appearance of each row bounded to the [ItemsSource](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemsSource.html) property by different templates based on specific constraints using [DataTemplateSelector](https://developer.xamarin.com/api/type/Xamarin.Forms.DataTemplateSelector/).
-You can choose a `DataTemplate` at runtime based on the value of a data-bound property using `DataTemplateSelector`.
+SfListView lets you customize the appearance of each item with different templates based on specific constraints using [DataTemplateSelector](https://developer.xamarin.com/api/type/Xamarin.Forms.DataTemplateSelector/).
+You can choose a `DataTemplate` for each item at runtime based on the value of a data-bound property using `DataTemplateSelector`.

 ### Create a Data Template Selector

-You can create the custom [DataTemplateSelector](https://developer.xamarin.com/api/type/Xamarin.Forms.DataTemplateSelector/) class that inherits from `DataTemplateSelector` and override the `OnSelectTemplate` method to return the `DataTemplate` which is used to the display item.
-At runtime, the SfListView calls the `OnSelectTemplate` method for each item in the underlying collection and passes the data object as item parameter.
+You can create the custom class that inherits from `DataTemplateSelector` and override the `OnSelectTemplate` method to return the `DataTemplate` for that item.
+At runtime, the SfListView invokes the `OnSelectTemplate` method for each item and passes the data object as parameter.

 {% highlight c# %}